MigrasiaGlobal/AI-Powered-Worker-Voice-Tool-for-Corporate-Supply-Chain-Due-Diligence/README.md

 ## Usage

-1. Access the chatbot at `http://localhost:8000/`
+1. Access the chatbot at `https://pobotsupplychain.azurewebsites.net/`
 2. Start a conversation with PoBot
 3. Provide information about your incident
-4. View the dashboard at `http://localhost:8000/dashboard/`
+4. View the dashboard at `https://pobotsupplychain.azurewebsites.net/dashboard/`
-5. Access the admin interface at `http://localhost:8000/admin/`

 ## Requirements

 - Python 3.8+